-When traveling internationally, remember that your mobile phone and other personal communications devices transmit and store your personal information, which is as valuable as the contents of your suitcase, possibly moreso.
+When traveling internationally, remember that your mobile phone and other personal communications devices transmit and store your personal information, which is as valuable as the contents of your suitcase, and possibly more so.

 Before you go

-Take proactive steps to secure your devices and your personally identifiable information before you travel.
-Leave at home any electronic equipment you don't need during your travel, and if you take it, protect it.
-Be sure you:
+Take proactive steps to secure your devices and your personally identifiable information (such as your name, address, date of birth and Social Security Number) before you travel.
+Leave at home any electronic equipment you don't need during your travel.
+And, if you take it, protect it.
+Be sure to:

 - Back up your electronic files.

 - Remove sensitive data.

 Be vigilant about your surroundings and where and how you use your devices.
 Make sure to: